 From reviewing her massive corpus of digitized cookbooks, Wheaton estimates that the first cookbook published by a woman was in 1596 in Germany—home to the printing press and a Protestant country where literacy was promoted more democratically than throughout Catholic Europe.
-As a result of these dynamics, cookbooks published by women would not appear in Spain or Italy until the twentieth century.
+As a result of these dynamics, cookbooks published by women would not appear in Spain or Italy until the nineteenth century.
 In England, Hannah Woolley started publishing cookbooks in the 1660s.
 Female-published cookbooks wouldn’t appear in France until the 1820s.
 Compared to these histories, women in what would become the United States were recognized as literate cookbook authors and readers from the beginnings of European settlement.

 Acknowledging their vital position in history writ large and long, how does one read a historic cookbook?

 Having conducted culinary research for more than fifty years, Barbara Ketcham Wheaton developed her “structured approach” when researching her book, Savoring the Past: The French Kitchen and Table from 1300 to 1789 (University of Pennsylvania Press, 1983) and in her efforts to develop a comprehensive database of cookbooks from around the globe.
 For her, a structured approach is about teasing apart the strands within a cookbook and developing a process of classification so one can see the whole, rather than just lists of ingredients and techniques.

 Within the scope of the seminar, Wheaton broke down a cookbook, spending a day each on:

 - the cookbook as a book and publication